lebinh/nginx-conf/README.md

 ## Monitoring

-The [Stub Status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), which is not built by default, is a very simple to setup module but only provide very basic status of Nginx.
+The [Stub Status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), which is not built by default, is a very simple to setup module but only provide basic status of Nginx.
 ```nginx
 location /status {
     stub_status on;